lucsorel/markdown-image-loader/README.md

 # How it works

-In the [webpack](https://webpack.js.org/) process, this loader etracts image references of markdown documents with a regular expression, then converts them into image file requirements so that the [file-loader](https://github.com/webpack-contrib/file-loader) can process them in your build chain.
+In the [webpack](https://webpack.js.org/) process, this loader extracts image references of markdown documents with a regular expression, then converts them into image file requirements so that the [file-loader](https://github.com/webpack-contrib/file-loader) can process them in your build chain.

 # Use cases